microsoft/CameraTraps/api/batch_processing/README.md

 The bounding box in the `bbox` field is represented as

 ```
-[ymin, xmin, ymax, xmax]
+[x, y, width_of_box, height_of_box]
 ```

-where `(xmin, ymin)` is the upper-left corner of the detection bounding box.
-The coordinates are relative to the width and height of the image.
+where `(x, y)` is the upper-left corner of the detection bounding box.
+The coordinates and box width and height are relative to the width and height of the image.

 The detection category `category` can be interpreted using the `detection_categories` dictionary.